platformsh/platformsh-docs/src/development/troubleshoot.md

 Hooks are almost always the cause of long build time.
 If they run into problem they can cause the build to fail or hang indefinitely.

-You should test each hook and deploy command in your environment (via SSH) with the command `php /app/your_public_folder/your_script.php`.
+You should test each hook and deploy command in your local development environment.

 Furthermore, you can test your hooks with those linux commands to help figure out any problems